johnmay/inchi-ma/README.md

 * Trigonal Bipyramidal: ``/ma<atom>tb<order>`` where order is 1-20
 * Octahedral: ``/ma<atom>o<order>`` where order is 1-30

-Daylight used the term 'chiral order', I prefer simply 'order' as these geometries are not necessarily chiral.
+Daylight used the term 'chiral order', I prefer 'order' as these geometries are not necessarily chiral.

 The order specifies a permutation index and uses the same coding scheme as SMILES (see. [relevant blog post](http://timvdm.blogspot.com/2010/09/smiles-stereochemistry-enigma.html)).
 It works because we need to be able to specify any order of the neighbors around the central (or 'focus') atom.
 To specify any ordering for octahedral we have 6 neighbors so there are 720 (6 factorial) possible ways to order them.
 However there are 24 symmetries and so we only need 720/24 = 30 possible orders.
 For trigonal bipyramidal, 120 (i.e. 5 factorial) ways to order but 6 symmetries, 120/5 = 20 possible orders.

-For each of these geometry we use a table to look up the ordering we have ended up with from the canonical labelling.
+For each of these geometries we use a table to look up the ordering we have ended up with from the InChI atom numbers (parsed from the AuxInfo).
 When there are symmetries within the neighbors we choose the lowest possible ordering.
-Currently such symmetries are broken by enumeration but in practice a backtracking canonical labelling algorithm (such as that used by the InChI) can take care of this step.
+Currently such symmetries are broken by re-enumeration but in practice a backtracking canonical labelling algorithm (such as that used by the InChI) can take care of this step.

 ### Examples